opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.CalcCovarMatrix(vects, covMat, avg, flags)-> None

-    :param samples: Samples stored either as separate matrices or as rows/columns of a single matrix.
+    :param samples: samples stored either as separate matrices or as rows/columns of a single matrix.

-    :param nsamples: Number of samples when they are stored separately.
+    :param nsamples: number of samples when they are stored separately.

-    :param covar: Output covariance matrix of the type ``ctype``  and square size.
+    :param covar: output covariance matrix of the type ``ctype`` and square size.

-    :param mean: Input or output (depending on the flags) array as the average value of the input vectors.
+    :param mean: input or output (depending on the flags) array as the average value of the input vectors.

-    :param flags: Operation flags as a combination of the following values:
+    :param flags: operation flags as a combination of the following values:

             * **CV_COVAR_SCRAMBLED** The output covariance matrix is calculated as: